-Research assistants are expected to pursue their own academic career (doctoral thesis) in conjunction with the duties pertaining to the position.
+Research associates are expected to pursue their own academic career (doctoral thesis) in conjunction with the duties pertaining to the position.
 In order to facilitate communication and collaboration within the Graduate School, applicants who are not proficient in German will be encouraged to attend German language courses.

 Qualifications, knowledge and experiences:

 - Above-average higher education diploma in Jewish Studies, Jewish History, General History with an expertise in Jewish history, or related disciplines

 - Profound knowledge in medieval Jewish cultural, Hebrew, Spanish.
 Language skills can be improved during the PhD enrollment